hashicorp/terraform-provider-consul/website/docs/d/keys.html.markdown

 The following attributes are exported:

-* `datacenter` - The datacenter the keys are being read from to.
+* `datacenter` - The datacenter the keys are being read from.
 * `var.<name>` - For each name given, the corresponding attribute has the value of the key.